 Smart Investing for the Future

-The Green Revolving Fund (GRF) is a $12 million revolving loan fund that provides capital for high-performance campus design, operations, maintenance, and occupant behavior projects.
+The Green Revolving Fund (GRF) is a $12 million revolving fund that provides capital for high-performance campus design, operations, maintenance, and occupant behavior projects.
+Harvard first launched the Green Revolving Fund in 2002.
 Basic project eligibility guidelines state that projects must reduce the University’s environmental impacts and have a payback period of five to ten years or less.
 Since its inception, the GRF has supported nearly 200 projects that have yielded over $4 million in energy savings annually.

 The model is simple: